 When deciding on whether to repair or replace your roof, you might want to consider the following options:

-- Repair if the damage is minor and localized
+|If the damage is minor and localized

 |If the roof is 10 years old or less

-- Replace the roof if it is older and you plan on selling your home in the near future
+|If the roof is older or you plan on selling your home in the near future

-- Repair the roof if the non-matching new shingles do not affect the home’s curb appeal.
+|If non-matching new shingles do not affect the home’s curb appeal